Skip to contents

 Using the WrAdd() Convenience Function

-wrAdd() can be used to add a relative weight variable to a data.frame for all species in the data.frame for which a standard weight equation exists.
-The main argument to wrAdd() is a formula of the form weight~length+species where weight is the observed weight variable, length is the observed length variable, and species is the name of the species variable.
-One constraint here is that the species must be spelled (and capitalized) as in WSlit.
-In these data for Cisco, the species name is in spname but the species is all capital letters as “CISCO”, rather than the required “Cisco”. capFirst()9 may be used to convert a word to a form where just the first letter is capitalized, and is used below.10
+wrAdd() can be used to add a relative weight variable to a data.frame for all species in the data.frame for which a standard weight equation exists.12 The main argument to wrAdd() is a formula of the form weight~length+species where weight is the name of the observed weight variable, length is the name of the observed length variable, and species is the name of the species variable.
+One constraint here is that the species names in the species variable must be spelled (and capitalized) exactly as in WSlit.
+In these data, the species name is in spname but is in all capital letters as “CISCO”, rather than the required “Cisco”. capFirst()13 may be used to convert a word to a form where just the first letter is capitalized, and is used below.14

 CiscoTL <- CiscoTL |>